zbo14/http2socks/README.md

 Please do!

 If you find a bug, think of an enhancement, or just have a question, feel free to [open an issue](https://github.com/zbo14/http2socks/issues/new).
 You're also welcome to [create a pull request](https://github.com/zbo14/http2socks/compare/develop...) addressing an issue.
 You should push your changes to a feature branch and request merge to `develop`.

+Make sure linting/tests pass and coverage is 💯 before creating a pull request!